realmagicgreen/magicgreen11ty/src/articles/2018-06-10-dracaena-benefits.md

 ---
-title: Dracaena benefits
+title: Dracaena Benefits
 subtitle: This plant removes many pollutants.
 It's perfect for an healthy home.
 date: 2018-06-10
 published: true
 description: People use Dracaena for the health benefits they offer.
 Dracaena, which name comes from ancient greek, meaning female dragon, is a genus of about 120 species.  # max 160 digits cos dunno how to trim it, yet......
 category: health
 tags:
   - article
   - CO2
   - air-cleaning
   - bedroom-plants